-Whether you’re getting a head start on Christmas shopping, or you have a family/friend with a birthday in winter, consider getting your gifts from Black-owned businesses this year.
-We looked through our directory of Black-owned businesses (you can see the full list here) to find gifts for every type of person on your list.
-From cousins you struggle to buy for every year to your new boyfriend’s family, we found a trove of giftable products, all made by Black artists or sold by Black businesses.
+Whether you’re getting a head start on Christmas shopping or you have a family/friend with a birthday in winter, consider getting your gifts from Black-owned businesses this year.
+We looked through our directory of Black-owned businesses (you can see the full list here) to find gifts for every type of person on your list, and we pulled in recommendations from the Strategist archives.
+From your new boyfriend’s family to the perfect gift for your (new) godson, we found a trove of giftable products, all made by Black artists or sold by Black businesses.

 For the mum who misses her mug in the office